Choose the optimal VPN service

 Are you confused by the breadth of services offered by competing Service Providers?
 Can you decide whether to use layer-3 MPLS VPN services or layer-2 VPN services?
 What’s the difference between pseudowires and VPLS?
 Or is it better to use Internet and build your own VPN?

-This workshop will help you answer all these questions by giving you:
+This webinar will help you answer all these questions by giving you:

 - A clear conceptual picture of how each VPN service works from the customer perspective;